-The Centers for Disease Control and Prevention (CDC) Clinical Practice Guideline for Prescribing Opioids for Pain provides recommendations for prescribing opioid pain medications (see below).
+Both the Centers for Disease Control and Prevention (CDC) Clinical Practice Guideline for Prescribing Opioids for Pain and the state of Delaware provide recommendations for prescribing opioid pain medications (see below).

 Patient Assessment

 A thorough patient assessment is critical prior to prescribing opioid medication for chronic pain.
 It is important to properly diagnose the condition to determine if opioid medication is an appropriate treatment.
 A well-documented patient history that includes past medical history, medication history, social history, family history, and psychosocial history is critical.
 Assessing and documenting a personal or family history of substance misuse is also important.